mikimer/LoRa/README.md

 _add image(s) of mDot w/ USB in computer_

 ### Register the mDot with Senet and get identifiers
-You'll need to register the mDot with Senet to get identifiers that you'll use in the Arduino sketch.
-First, go to the [Senet portal](https://app.senetco.com/senetdev/main.aspx) and register your device by providing the device ID number and what you want to name it (similar to what you did with the mote previously).
+You'll need to register the mDot with Senet to get identifiers for the Arduino sketch.
+First, go to the [Senet portal](https://app.senetco.com/senetdev/main.aspx) and register your device by providing the device ID and nicknamen (similar to what you did with the NorAm mote).
+Next, click on the mDot name to open a webpage with the mDot's information and then follow these steps:

+1. Click on the gear to open the menu.
+2. Click on `Device Edit` to reveal the `Device Setup/Edit` sub-menu.
+3. Record `mDot_name`, the nickname you gave the mDot
+4. Record `XXXX`, the last 4 digits of the ID number on the mDot
+5. Record the Senet `App Key`, which is referred to as the `Network_key` in the Arduino sketch.
+6. Record the Senet `Application` number, which is referred to as the `Network_ID` in the Arduino sketch.

 ![](assets/Senet_register_mDot12.png)